learnbyexample/py_regular_expressions/py_regex.md

 ## Match.expand()

-The `expand()` method on `re.Match` objects accepts syntax similar to the replacement section of the `re.sub()` function.
+The `expand()` method on a `re.Match` object accepts syntax similar to the replacement section of the `re.sub()` function.
 The difference is that the `expand()` method returns only the string after backreference expansion, instead of the entire input string with the modified content.

 ```ruby
 # re.sub vs Match.expand